-1. Microprocessor (computer) Board
+1. Microprocessor Controller (Computer) Board

 - a.
-Upon completing installation of the replacement microprocessor (computer) board, reestablish power to the dryer. - b.
+Upon completing installation of the replacement microprocessor controller (computer) board, reestablish power to the dryer. - b.
 Start the drying cycle. - c.
-Verify that the motor(s) and the heat indicator dots, in the microprocessor (computer) L.E.D.display are on.
+Verify that the motor(s) and the heat indicator dots, in the microprocessor controller (computer) light emitting diode (L.E.D.) display are on.
 (Refer to the illustration below.)